-During the years ended December 31, 2021 and 2020, there was no revenue recognized from performance obligations satisfied (or partially satisfied) in previous periods.
+During the years ended December 31, 2022 and 2021, there was no revenue recognized from performance obligations satisfied (or partially satisfied) in previous periods.

 The Company generates revenue from government contracts that reimburse the Company for certain allowable costs for funded projects.
 For contracts with government agencies, when the Company has concluded that it is the principal in conducting the research and development expenses and where the funding arrangement is considered central to the Company's ongoing operations, the Company classifies the recognized funding received as revenue.
 The Company has determined that revenue generated from government grants is outside the scope of ASC 606 and, as a result, the Company recognizes revenue upon incurring qualifying, reimbursable expenses.
-During the years ended December 31, 2021 and 2020, the Company recognized approximately \$418,000 and \$1,170,000, respectively, of grant revenue.
+No grant revenue was recognized during the year ended December 31, 2022.
+During the year ended December 31, 2021, the Company recognized approximately \$418,000 of grant revenue.